 While probiotic supplements are an easy way to ensure gut health, you can also add natural probiotics to your diet.
 One of the easiest available all-natural probiotic is yogurt.
-Buttermilk is another good option.
+Buttermilk (chaas) is another good option.
 Cream-cheese and cottage cheese are other options worth trying.

-However, it is possible that your doctor may have advised you to cut back on diary.
+However, it is possible that your doctor may have advised you to cut back on dairy.
 Because it contains IGF-1 which mimics the function of insulin.
 IGF-1 may also lead to increased testosterone levels which can worsen PCOS symptoms.
 In that case, there are plenty of other all-natural diary-free probiotic foods you can try.